TALKING TO YOUR DOCTOR

 About alternatives

-• “Is there a cheaper version of this medicine — a generic with the same active substance?”
+• “Is there a cheaper version of this medicine — a substitute with the same active ingredient?”

 • “Can I switch to an extended-release form to take fewer doses per day?”